nishamuktewar/binary_positive_unlabeled/README.md

 # Binary classification with only positive examples

 ## What is positive-unlabeled classification?
 Basically dealing with cases when we have only partially labeled data, one vs rest kind of use cases.
-For instance, urban vs non-urban where the "non-urban" areas are too diverse than the labeled data.
-This can also be framed more like outlier analysis problem
+For instance, in the land cover data, urban vs non-urban where the non-urban areas are too diverse than the labeled data.
+This can also be framed more like an outlier analysis problem.
+One way is to recognize the negative samples from the unlabeled data and then feed them to classical binary classification models.
+These methods generally yeild poor results.
+The other way is to treat unlabeled data as negative samples and use some kind of decayed weight.
+Re-weighting the unlabeled data strategy has its limitations.

 ## Thoughts
+From an application perspective - automatic label identification such as automatically tagging photos by providing a collection of photos being of the same class.
+Discriminative PU learning approaches have their limitations, more recently GANs

 ## Recent papers
 ### arXiv archive